garyfleming/continuous-entropy/README.md

 What if we used continuous integration and deployment techniques to ensure an easier future for ourselves and our future teams?
 Let's discuss a world in which we can write systems that, to a large degree, can look after themselves when we're not looking.

+In this session, we'll explore code rot, continuous deployment, and the tools (automated and otherwise) you can use to keep your code alive for a bit longer.

 ### 75-50 words

 What happens when you leave a codebase alone for a year?
 Would you expect it to still work?
 What about 5 years?
 10 years?